 He eventually retired as working cowboy and took up painting full time.
 Russell may have never garnered the recognition he would eventually receive had it not been for his wife Nancy.
 After they were married she became his manager and publicist and it was largely through her efforts that made Russell an internationally known western artist, as well as helped him became one of the most profitable artists of the time.

-For more information on Charles M. Russell, visit the Dickinson Research Center.
+For more information on Charles M. Russell, visit the Art of the American West.